 Integrated development of 3 core skills

-Each day you’ll work with your child to strengthen all 3 foundational literacy skills: hearing sounds, connecting sound segments to letters, and improving automatic recognition of letters, sound segments and words.
+Each day you’ll work with your child to strengthen all 3 foundational literacy skills: hearing sounds in words, connecting sound segments to letters, and improving automatic recognition of letters, sound segments and words.

 Module based learning system